 Here are just a few of the many common life changes or activities that could alter your Life & Estate Planning needs.

-First, I have published a monthly estate planning newsletter since 1995.
+Second, I have published a monthly estate planning newsletter since 1995.
 This newsletter helps us stay in touch with clients and their professional advisors.
 It is a subtle, friendly reminder to our clients each and every month that they have an estate plan.
 If they experience a major life event (e.g., like winning the lottery), then our clients are more likely to contact us and make appropriate adjustments to their plans.
+Click here to subscribe.

-Second, every two years we send a four page letter by first class mail to some 2,300 client households.
+Third, every two years we send a four page letter by first class mail to all of our client households.
 That letter informs our clients of important changes in state and federal laws impacting estate planning.
 The letter also has a lengthy list of common life events that can trigger changes to an estate plan.
 The bottom portion of the last page of the letter is a “response card” that is perforated so it easily removes from the page.
-Clients are able to proof and correct their pre-printed phone numbers, address and email changes via pen-and-ink changes directly on the response card.
+Clients are able to proof and correct their contact information via pen-and-ink changes directly on the response card.
 In addition, check boxes on the response card include options to indicate that all is okay at present and no estate plan review is needed, or to request that we follow up to initiate a formal review.
 The completed response card then fits neatly inside a pre-addressed (to us) number nine envelope that traveled to our clients inside the number ten envelope with the four page letter.
 When we receive the response card envelope, we take appropriate action by either filing the response card in the client file or by following up to schedule a formal review of their estate plan.

 As you can see, Life & Estate Planning is about much more than an after-death plan for the distribution of your earthly things.
 Our focus is on planning to protect you, everyone you love and everything you have whether you are healthy, incapacitated or deceased.